Advice for Mentors and Mentees

 Align expectations.
 During the first meeting, mentees and mentors should align expectations for the mentorship relationship.
 The mentor should help the mentee set specific goals.
 Both mentors and mentees should complete the Mentoring Agreement, which lists the goals, frequency of meetings, and the projected completion date.

 Take goal-setting seriously.
 Mentors and mentees should articulate clear and measurable goals.
 Setting thoughtful, clear, and measurable goals is critical to the success of any mentorship.
 Achieving the goals should be what drives the relationship forward and the discussion on the progress should be included in every meeting.

 Strive for mutual benefits.
-A mentorship relationship, when done right, is mutually beneficial for both parties.
-The key to achieving this is taking the time be thoughtful and upfront about your needs and expectations for the relationship.
-Both the mentor and mentee should spend time thinking about what they want out of the relationship and share that with each other.
+Ideally, a mentorship relationship should be mutually beneficial for both parties.
+The key to achieving this is taking the time to be thoughtful about your expectations for the relationship and to share that with each other.

-Share feedback and ideas about the program.
-You should expect to hear from the Faculty Mentoring Program quarterly asking for updates on your progress.
-As this is a new program, we hope that you will take every opportunity to share your experience and suggestions for improvement.
+Share feedback.
+As this is a new program, we hope you will share your experience and suggestions for improvement.